oriuminc/vagrant-ariadne/README.md

   - LogMeIn Hamachi is known to cause issues with making `pear.php.net` unreachable, and so the environment won't build.
+  - Sometimes you might get an error like this while running `vagrant up`:

+        The VM failed to remain in the "running" state while attempting to boot.
+        This is normally caused by a misconfiguration or host system incompatibilities.
+        Please open the VirtualBox GUI and attempt to boot the virtual machine manually to get a more informative error message.

+    Should this occur, running `vagrant reload` seems to skirt the issue.

 To Do
 -----